Fanfou02/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

-# Teaching-HEIGVD-RES-2017-Labo-SMTP
+# Teaching-HEIGVD-RES-2017-Labo-MailRobot

 ## Objectives

 In this lab, you will develop a client application (TCP) in Java.
-This client application will use the Socket API to communicate with a SMTP server.
-The code that you write will include a **partial implementation of the SMTP protocol**.
+This client application will use the Socket API to communicate with a MailRobot server.
+The code that you write will include a **partial implementation of the MailRobot smtp**.
 These are the objectives of the lab:

-* Make practical experiments to become familiar with the **SMTP protocol**.
-After the lab, you should be able to use a command line tool to **communicate with a SMTP server**.
+* Make practical experiments to become familiar with the **MailRobot smtp**.
+After the lab, you should be able to use a command line tool to **communicate with a MailRobot server**.
 You should be able to send well-formed messages to the server, in order to send emails to the address of your choice.

 * Understand the notions of **test double** and **mock server**, which are useful when developing and testing a client-server application.
 During the lab, you will setup and use such a **mock server**.

-* Understand what it means to **implement the SMTP protocol** and be able to send e-mail messages, by working directly on top of the Socket API (i.e. you are not allowed to use a SMTP library).
+* Understand what it means to **implement the MailRobot smtp** and be able to send e-mail messages, by working directly on top of the Socket API (i.e. you are not allowed to use a MailRobot library).

 * **See how easy it is to send forged e-mails**, which appear to be sent by certain people but in reality are issued by malicious users.